sudhshet/aws-handson-lab-bgpspk/README.md

 ![BGP-Speaker-Test-new-CFN1-Infra.drawio](./image/BGP-Speaker-Test-CFN1-Infra.drawio.png)

 * Create vRouter(s) and NF instances using `bgpspk-rdc-nodes.yaml`.
-  * VyOS vRotuers and NF instances are created with source/dest check disabled.
+  * VyOS vRouters and NF instances are created with source/dest check disabled.
   * VyOS vRouters and NF instances are with security group to allow all packets from VPC CIDR (10.0.0.0/16).
   * There is a parameter `EipToNf = true or false` which means whether each NF will have the EIP (for easier access) or not.
 For this, you should be mindful of your EIP limit in us-east-1 Region.
 If you disable this flag, then you have to access to each vRouter and NF through the Bastion host.
   * CFN parameter example